-Opens a menu where various overarching Sound settings are found.
+SOUND SETTINGS opens a menu where various overarching Sound settings are found.
 These settings are stored to the active kit.
-Use the [UP]/[DOWN] arrow keys or the TRACK LEVEL knob to scroll through the menu.
+Use the [UP]/[DOWN] arrow keys or the LEVEL knob to scroll through the menu.
 Use the [LEFT]/[RIGHT] arrow keys to change the settings.

 MACHINE select the MACHINE with which the active track Sound will be generated.
 Only the MACHINES available for the active track will be shown.
-To swiftly change MACHINE, use the shortcut command by quickly pressing the first [PARAMETER] key, SRC, twice.
-To find out more about MACHINES, see "APPENDIX D: MACHINES" on page 96.
+To swiftly change MACHINE, use the shortcut command by quickly pressing the first [PARAMETER] key, SYNTH, twice.
+To find out more about MACHINES, see "APPENDIX D: MACHINES" on page 90.